ERAA1997/Project-3-UoB---name-/README.md

 ## Visualisations

-We decided to use a Choropleth map to visualize the differences in Housing Association ownership.
+There are a few ways in which we decided to visualise our data.
+As we were dealing with a locational data set a choropleth map seemed a great way to visualize our findings.
+Our choropleth shows the differences in Housing Association ownership compared to non housing association ownership in an interactive and visually appealing way.

 ### Resources
 For this project we utilized many sources, please find them below;